What is organisational change readiness?

 - Be able to do all this within a complex and ambiguous environment

 Change leaders need a deep understanding of the change process.
+It is critical to think of the change process, not simply the change project.
 They need to understand change fitness and change readiness.
 And they need to know how to navigate complexity.

 But there is one other area that impacts your change readiness long-term.
 It’s your organisational culture.